European Commission Investigates Breach in Mobile Device Management Platform

 Show ▼

-The European Commission has confirmed a second breach affecting its Amazon cloud infrastructure, which hosted its Europa.eu platform, occurring on March 24, 2026.
+The European Commission is investigating a second breach affecting its Amazon cloud infrastructure hosting the Europa.eu platform, which occurred on March 24, 2026.
 A threat actor, identified as ShinyHunters, claims to have stolen over 350GB of data, including databases, confidential documents, employee PII, DKIM keys, internal admin URLs, NextCloud data, and military financing data.
 The attacker stated no intention to extort the Commission but warned of potential secondary impacts such as identity risk and spear-phishing attacks.
 The breach was contained within hours, and the Commission is notifying affected entities while investigating the full impact.
 This follows the January 30, 2026 breach of the Commission’s mobile device management platform, linked to Ivanti EPMM vulnerabilities, which exposed staff names, phone numbers, and business email addresses and was contained within 9 hours.
+Separately, ShinyHunters has recently targeted Instructure’s Canvas platform, breaching it a second time to deface login portals for approximately 330 educational institutions, replacing standard pages with an extortion message and threatening to leak data if a ransom is not paid by May 12, 2026.
+Instructure confirmed data theft during the attack but continues investigating the incident.

 Timeline